isamxus/echart-sphere/README.en.md

 - Type: `boolean`
 - Default: `true`
-- Description: Determines whether to display the Tooltip.
+- Description: Determines whether to display the tooltip.

 ##### `isTooltipConfine`

 - Type: `boolean`
 - Default: `true`
-- Description: Determines whether the Tooltip is confined within the chart area.
+- Description: Determines whether the tooltip is confined within the chart area.

 ##### `tooltipBgColor`

 - Type: `string`
-- Default: `"rgba(50,50,50,0.7)"`
+- Default: `"#737373"` // Grey
-- Description: Sets the background color of the Tooltip.
+- Description: Sets the background color of the tooltip.

 ##### `tooltipTextColor`

 - Type: `string`
 - Default: `"#fff"`
-- Description: Sets the color of the Tooltip text.
+- Description: Sets the color of the tooltip text.

 ##### `tooltipTextSize`

 - Type: `number`
 - Default: `10`
-- Description: Sets the font size of the Tooltip text.
+- Description: Sets the font size of the tooltip text.

 ##### `tooltipBorderColor`

 - Type: `string`
-- Default: `"rgba(50,50,50,0)"`
+- Default: `"#D1D1D1"` // Light grey
-- Description: Sets the border color of the Tooltip.
+- Description: Sets the border color of the tooltip.

 ##### `tooltipPadding`

 - Type: `number`
 - Default: `5`
-- Description: Sets the padding inside the Tooltip.
+- Description: Sets the padding inside the tooltip.

 ##### `tooltipTriggerType`

 - Type: `string`
 - Default: `"axis"`
-- Description: Sets the trigger type for the Tooltip. `"axis"` means that the Tooltip is triggered by the coordinate axis.
+- Description: Sets the trigger type for the tooltip. `"axis"` means that the tooltip is triggered by the coordinate axis.

 ##### `tooltipAxisPointer`

 - Type: `string`
 - Default: `"shadow"`
-- Description: Sets the type of axis pointer for the Tooltip. `"shadow"` indicates a shadow indicator.
+- Description: Sets the type of axis pointer for the tooltip. `"shadow"` indicates a shadow indicator.

 ##### `tooltipShadowColor`

 - Type: `string`
-- Default: `"rgba(153, 153, 153, 0.4)"`
+- Default: `"rgba(0, 0, 0, 0.2)"` // Black shadow with lower opacity
-- Description: Sets the color of the shadow indicator for the Tooltip.
+- Description: Sets the color of the shadow indicator for the tooltip.

 ##### `tooltipFormatter`

 - Type: `Function`
 - Default: `null`
-- Description: Custom formatter function for the Tooltip.
+- Description: Custom formatter function for the tooltip.

 #### X-Axis Configuration